If you need a good summary post with sound theology on how angels operate in your life and other “angelic issues,” this is your post.

 In my own prayer life, I don’t ask God to send angels.
 I believe that he has already done that.
 But you may believe differently than I do and feel the need to ask God for angelic help, as noted in the above point no. 6.
 Maybe I will change and add this belief to my own prayer life.
 But I see nothing unscriptural about asking God to send his angels.
 But he is sovereign, so he might not.

 9..
 Can I talk to an angel when he appears to me?

 You may certainly talk to him, if he allows it, just as many Bible characters did, like Zachariah and Mary.
 But he may not answer.
-Gideon got sassy with one, asking the angle why God seems to have abandoned Israel (when in fact Israel had abandoned God).
+Gideon got sassy with one, asking the angel why God seems to have abandoned Israel (when in fact Israel had abandoned God).
 The angel did not answer the question directly, but delivered God’s message (Judg.
 6:11-14).